getgud-io/cpp-getgud-sdk/README.md

 ### Damage Action

-A Affect action should be sent whenever a player recieves any damage, either from another player, the environemnt or the player itself.
+A Damage action should be raised when a player loses health, both PVP and PVE.
+If the Damage is caused by the environment you can specify this in a playerGuid using a predefined variable `GetGudSdk::Values::Environment`
 To create a Damage Action, use the `DamageActionData` class.
-A Damage should be triggered when a player loses health, both PVP and PVE.
-If the Damage is caused by the environment you can specify this in a playerGuid using a predefined variable `GetGudSdk::Values::Environment`

 ```cpp
 GetGudSdk::BaseActionData* action = new GetGudSdk::DamageActionData(